What the metric means

 If you want a practical version for Apple Watch, open the Apple Watch recovery page.
 If you want to move from recovery to load decisions, open the readiness page.

-Arry keeps recovery next to sleep, HRV, heart rate, and recent load so the score can lead to a real decision.
+Arry shows sleep, HRV, heart rate, and recent load next to the score so you can verify the result.